Nazpe/Nazpe.github.io/_posts/2025-09-18-paper-replication.md

 ### Data Preparation

-We started with a sample corpus of 1,324 news articles, divided into three monthly windows.
+For this replication exercise, the sample corpus consisted of 1,324 news articles., divided into three monthly windows.
 The raw text needed significant cleaning and structuring before any modeling could begin.

 First, we import the data with a simple script to read all text files into the processing pipeline.